silent-lad/silentlad/Readme.md

 # SilentLad

-This is my resume..Please don't read it.

-## Installation

-- Run `npm i --global silentlad`.
-- Then in terminal run `silentlad`.
-- Baby Shark todo dodo dodo.
+This is my Resume made entirely as A Node.js CLI application.
+Run `npx silentlad` in your terminal to know more about me.